This is the updated version of an article about confirming messages examples originally published in October 2021.

 Step 2.
 Design confirmation email content

 Dashly has a few confirmation email templates to choose from — welcome ‘thank you’ type emails to subscription cancellation ones.
-Plus, you can always create a confirmation email from scratch.
+Plus, you can always create a message from scratch.

 When done with that, continue customizing the content in the chosen confirmation template by filling in the fields.